 GPS Coordinates: 20.651651,-156.059515

 Update: This great little snack stand has re-opened.

 A hair past Ho’omau Rd., on the mountain side is Laulima Fruit Stand.
-Their claim to fame is a bicycle-powered smoothie blender!
-These guys certainly don’t deserve the lame review Maui Reveled gave them, and if you’re ready for a healthy refreshment break, this is a good stop for a farm-fresh snack.
+Their claim to fame used to be a bicycle-powered smoothie blender – which, unfortunately thanks to the County of Maui is now gone These guys certainly don’t deserve the lame review Maui Reveled gave them, and if you’re ready for a healthy refreshment break, this is a good stop for a farm-fresh snack or coffee.